- Developers

 These frameworks have useful widgets.
 They help you to create workflows.
 You can manage navigation aspects like the back button.
 While this approach saves costs, it can’t deliver the same native user experience, performance, and security.

 Have you already launched a native iOS app?
 If yes, we don’t recommend you take the cross-platform development approach.
-You should develop a native Android app which offers the best user experience.
+You should develop a native Android app that offers the best user experience.

 Focus on the “Verification and Validation” Activities When You Convert an iOS App to an Android App